CiscoDevNet/terraform-provider-intersight/website/docs/r/tam_advisory_definition.html.markdown

     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
     + `priority`:(int) An integer value depicting the priority of the query among the queries that are part of the same QueryEntry collection.
     + `query`:(string) A SparkSQL query to be used on a given data source.
-  + `type`:(string) Type of data source (for e.g. TextFsmTempalate based, Intersight API based etc.).* `nxos` - Collector type for this data collection is NXOS.* `intersightApi` - Collector type for this data collection is Intersight APIs.
+  + `type`:(string) Type of data source (for e.g. TextFsmTempalate based, Intersight API based etc.).* `intersightApi` - Collector type for this data collection is Intersight APIs.* `nxos` - Collector type for this data collection is NXOS.* `s3File` - Collector type for this data collection is a file in a cloud hosted object storage bucket.
 * `create_time`:(string)(Computed) The time when this managed object was created.
 * `date_published`:(string) Date when the security advisory was first published by Cisco.
 * `date_updated`:(string) Date when the security advisory was last updated by Cisco.